I usually teach classes in mineralogy, petrology, geochemistry, and related topics. Recent classes have included:

 Prior Teaching Experience

-I also taught a wide range of classes in my previous faculty appointment in the Geology Department at Bryn Mawr College (2008-2015):
+I also taught a wide range of classes in a previous faculty appointment in the Geology Department at Bryn Mawr College (2008-2015):

 EMLY002.
 Volcanoes and Society (a freshman writing seminar)